That-Guy-Jack/HP-ILO-Fan-Control/README.md

 2. Download and copy to you server the ilo_250 Folder

-3. Then run These commands:
+3. Then run These commands: (on non root users you may need to add sudo to these command)
 >

     /etc/init.d/hp-ams stop